Nikolay0305/AtmOperations/README.md

 1. Open the **Package Manager Console** in Visual Studio and run:
 Update-Database

-2.Alternatively, use the .NET CLI: dotnet ef database update
+2. Alternatively, use the .NET CLI: dotnet ef database update